robinhoodis/example.com/docs/class2/module1/lab08/task1.rst

 Authenticate
 =====================

-From the Jumpbox, open up Postman (It should have loaded automatically) and navigate to the "API" section under the Collections on the left.
-In order to use the iControlREST API, we must first authenticate with the BIG-IP.
+From the Jumpbox using the Postman application navigate to the "API" section under the Collections on the left.

 .. note::  **Config Sync has been enabled in previous lab tasks.
-Due to this, all of the iControlREST configuration changes will be performed only on gtm1.site1 as they wi ll become automatically synchronized to gtm1.site2**
+All of the iControlREST configuration changes will be performed only on gtm1.site1 and changes will automatically synchronized to gtm1.site2**

 #.
 Click on "Authenticate and Obtain Token from gtm1.site1".